penkong/win-priotix/README.md

 place of items for future .
 if you think it is enough please let me know .

-update: from functionality point of view everything is fine but need a lot UI stuff to add.
+update: from functionality point of view everything is fine but need a lot UI stuff to add , I tried to show main things in nutshell , I can handle any kind of tasks related to my stack and if there are defects consider it with my timing prblem not as lack of konwledge . see you.